 Bill: Yes.
 In fact, I have already added the 7shifts app communication procedures to our official emergency preparedness plan.

 Bonita Bay Club created a video that documents before, during, and after Hurricane Irma.
-Check out the video below to learn more:
+Check out the video to learn more: